tobymao/18xx/DEVELOPMENT.md

 2. Execute `load "scripts/import_game.rb"`
 3. Execute `import_game(<product_game_id>)`

 A copy of that game is now available locally.
+If you need to take actions as a user in the imported game:

+1. Run `scrub_passwords!`

+This will reset all account passwords on your local environment to "password".

 #### Pinning a game in your local test enviornment